plone/training/docs/mastering-plone/features.md

 - Click somewhere in the text, press return and see the block being splitted.
 - Save the page.

-If you have already content in your instance, you may want to delete it.
+If there is existing content in your instance, you might consider removing it.
-Go to `/contents` by clicking the folder icon in the toolbar.
+Navigate to `/contents` by clicking the folder icon in the toolbar.
 Select all objects and delete them.

 Create a site structure: